woyewangle/api-testing-practice/README.md

 ```
 java -jar wiremock-standalone-2.15.0.jar --port 9876
 ```

-In the (unlikely) event that you've already got a process running on port 9876, you can run the mock server on any available port.
-Please make sure to change the references to the port in the `@BeforeClass` methods as well, or your tests will likely never pass...
+In our execrcises, you have complete the test practice due to the comments in test files.

+**Tips**
+You can search the url which should be tested by IDE global search, it will be found in files of Resource folder.